66. Selected Imagine Dragons songs

 Finally, “On Top of the World” is a surprisingly upbeat song filled with joy and optimism.
 The person singing states that they are “on top of the world” and do not intend to come down in spirits.
 Having a bouncy, joyful tune with the somber ones is pleasant.
 Also, there is a great message still about loving the people around you instead of taking them for granted.

-Cautions: Several of the songs have words that might be considered mild swear words but are more likely simply words used in the correct context.
+Cautions: Several of the songs have words that might be considered mild swear words.
 Also the dark atmosphere of the songs and music videos is a bit frightening or disheartening at times.
-Thus, their music is probably best for preteens and older.

 While researching this band and its songs, I found myself saddened but also hopeful.
 Their music is raw and deep as well as confusing.
 In an age when most people talk about the good that people can do, this songs point to the darkness all of us have inside while still allowing some room for hope.
 In the end, this attitude leaves me feeling more optimistic if less giddy about the future.
 Life is a struggle with many dark paths, but light still shines as we battle our way to recovery and a better life.